pantonante/notebook-constraint-programming/README.md

 ### Using Docker-compose

-Run `docker-compose up` and connect to the container! :clap:
+1. Run `docker-compose up` to build and connect to the container! :clap:
+2. Run `docker-compose down` to stop the container

 ### Using Makefile